Customerly/wordpress-live-chat-plugin/trunk/readme.txt

 = What's the difference from others? =

-We do offer a different services from Intercom, ActiveCampaign, Zendesk, LiveChat and Crisp.
-The power of Customerly is behind its full integration and cooperation between the services.
+The Customerly Live Chat with Superpowers are different from Tidio, Intercom, ActiveCampaign, Zendesk, LiveChat and Crisp.

-You can collect more leads and with the power of Customer Intelligence you can create as many segments you need.
+You can collect more leads and with the power of Customer Intelligence you can create as many contact lists you want.
-On those segments you can send an email newsletter or create a funnel.

-You can also run surveys or get customers' satisfaction during the time.
+Once created the contact lists, you can send newsletters, funnels, nps and surveys.

 == Screenshots ==

-1. Your New Beautiful Live Chat and Dashboard.
-To keep everything under control.
-2. Live Chat Automated Questions.
-Ask automatically relevant questions to profile your leads.
-3. Your Live Chat has a Video call and screen sharing feature without install any other software.
-Call your visitors in your website.
-4. Ask your Visitors their email after they open a new conversation in your Live Chat.
-5. Include Facebook Messenger in your dashboard.
-All your messages will be on the same place.
-No matter if they come from the Live Chat of your Facebook Page
-6. Add tags to your live chat conversations leads.
-7. Read your customers message BEFORE they send it.
-The most requested Live Chat feature.
+1. Give your customers the support they deserve with your new Free Live Chat
-8. Set your Office Hours and show/hide the live chat based on them.
+2. Keep live chat under control with the conversation inbox.
+3. Customize your live chat as you prefer.
+Change Live Chat color, Icon and much more.
+4. Start a Video Live Chat with your customers with just one click.
+5. Smart assign your live chat automatically with your rules.
+6. Engage your visitors with live chat triggers and get more leads.
+7. Let your user self serve and we are going to replay automatically with AI to your live chat.
+8. Craft beautiful email marketing templates
-9. Use canned responses to quickly reply to your live chat most frequent messages.
+9. Use Marketing Automation to automate your communications and grow on autopilot.
-10. Create a series of emails with an easy-to-use visual funnel template builder
-11. Be professional.
-Remove Customerly Branding for your Live Chat.
+10. Improve your customer satisfaction.
+11. Segment your contacts in seconds based on your rules.
+12. Organize your customers' data with CRM
+13. Gather feedback in seconds via live chat surveys
+14. Live chat reports to learn your team performances.